-Research data management (RDM) means organization, description, storage, preservation, and sharing of data collected and used in a research project.
+Research data management (RDM) means description, organization, storage, preservation, and sharing of data collected and used in a research project.
 This guide is intended to give an overview of the practices and process of managing your research data.

-In principle, research data can be any material a research project uses and produces as the basis for research findings from the starting (hypothesis, research questions) to the concluding (research outputs) point of the research, in either physical or digital form.
+Research data can be any material a research project uses and produces as the basis for research findings from the starting (hypothesis, research questions) to the concluding (research outputs) point of the research, in either physical or digital form.